 SEQUESTRATION CANCER CARE CUT RESOURCE CENTER

-If you want to stop the sequester cut to cancer drugs, you need to deliver a simple message to your Representatives: Help Stop the Sequester Cut to Cancer Drugs -- COSPONSOR H.R.
+It's very simple -- If you want to stop the sequester cut to cancer drugs, you need to deliver a simple message to your Representatives: Help Stop the Sequester Cut to Cancer Drugs -- COSPONSOR H.R.
 1416 for CANCER CARE.

 Suggestions for Asking Representatives to COSPONSOR H.R.
 1416 to Stop the Sequester Cut to Cancer Drugs

-- If you have a good contact in the office, either the member directly or a staff person, contact them.
+- If you have a good contact in the office, either the Representastive directly or a staff person, contact them.
 Use the talking points referenced above.
 If you are unsure of all the Representatives of patients treated in your practice go to the COA look-up tool here.

-- It is very important to educate the health legislative staff.
-Contact them for a time to talk.
-Click here for an email template that you can customize.
-Use the list above to find the email address of each staffer.
+- Use the list here to find the phone number and email address of each staffer.
 Remember to attach the one-pager provided above.

 - Don't inundate the health staff with calls and emails -- educate them and strike up a relationship.
 They are there to help.